stashapp/website-1/docs/index.md

 ---
 title: Docs
-description: Features and what you can do with OhMyForm
+description: Features and what you can do with StashApp
 ---

 - [Environment Variables and Configuration](/docs/env/)